Eboreg/slida/README.md

-  --no-reverse          Do not reverse the image order (default) --tiling              Tile images horizontally (default) --no-tiling           Do not tile images horizontally
+  --no-reverse          Do not reverse the image order (default) --tiling              Tile images horizontally (default) --no-tiling           Do not tile images horizontally --hidden              Include hidden files and directories --no-hidden           Do not include hidden files and directories (default)
 ```

 `--transitions` and `--exclude-transitions` govern which effects will be used for transitioning between images.
 The full list of transitions is available in `slida.transitions.TRANSITION_PAIRS`.
 Explicit exclusion overrides explicit inclusion.
 However, there is one special case: `--transitions all` on the command line overrides all other transition settings and simply includes all of them.